sfregosi-noaa/glider-CalCurCEAS/README.md

 # glider-CalCurCEAS

 Repository for passive acoustic glider efforts overlapping with CalCurCEAS (California Current Cetacean and Ecosystem Assessment Survey) 2024.
-This project is part of NOAA's [IRA PAM Strategic Initiative](https://nmfs-ost.github.io/PAM_National_NMFS_Network/content/SI_Coordination.html) and IRA UxS Strategic Initiative.
+This project is part of NOAA's [PAM Strategic Initiative](https://nmfs-ost.github.io/PAM_National_NMFS_Network/content/SI_Coordination.html) and UxS Strategic Initiative.

 This repository contains survey planning and analysis documentation and code.
 Glider piloting files, raw acoustic files, and large analysis outputs *should not* be stored here.